juxor/afaq/markdown/secH6.md

 **Workers' Opposition** and Trotsky's **Left Opposition** in the 1920s).
-The ease with which the Bolsheviks embraced party dictatorship is suggestive of a fundamental flaw in their political perspective which the problems of the revolution, combined with lost of popular support, simply exposed.
+The ease with which the Bolsheviks embraced party dictatorship is suggestive of a fundamental flaw in their political perspective which the problems of the revolution, combined with loss of popular support, simply exposed.

 Then there is the Bolshevik vision of socialism.
 As we discussed in [section H.3.12](secH3.html#sech312), the Bolsheviks, like other Marxists at the time,